Why the Coast Guard is warning boaters about using a recently-authorized fuel

-(WFRV) – The United States Coast Guard wants boaters to be aware of the possible damages that a recently authorized fuel can cause to boats.
+(WFRV) – The United States Coast Guard has warned boaters to be aware of possible damages that a recently authorized fuel can cause to boats.

-The U.S. Coast Guard Sector Detroit posted on its Facebook of an authorization that allows the summer sale of gasoline containing 15% ethanol (E15).
-President Joe Biden made the announcement back in April.
+The U.S. Coast Guard Sector Detroit posted on its Facebook about an authorization that allows the summer sale of gasoline containing 15% ethanol (E15).
+President Joe Biden made the announcement in April.

 E15 is federally prohibited for recreational vessel use, according to the Coast Guard.
 It also can cause marine engine damage and void marine engine warranty.